6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 In a reading:

-Judgment appears as a call to rise, to participate consciously in the unfolding of one’s larger destiny.
-The card’s imagery—tombs opening, figures rising from darkness, an angel sounding the trumpet—reveals that another kind of entrapment asking to be transcended.
-This time it is not personal shadow (Devil) or destructive delusion (Tower), but a universal condition of entrapment in an ego-identity constructed across a lifetime:
+Judgment appears as a call to rise—to participate consciously in the unfolding of a larger destiny.
+The card’s images—tombs opening, figures rising from darkness, an angel sounding the trumpet—reveal that another kind of entrapment is asking to be transcended.
+With Devil or Tower, the entrapments are personal.
+This time the entrapment is subtler and universal.
+This time the entrapment is subtler and more universal: the trance of separateness—an ego-identity constructed across a lifetime.
+An “I” sealed off from others.
+A self defined by memory and wound-pattern.
+A narrator and defender that turns experience into threat-management.

-The opening of the graves symbolizes liberation from this darkness and disentanglement from its reactive patterns.
+The opening of the graves symbolizes liberation from this trance and release from its reactive patterns.
 The way is clear for a person to serve love, embody compassion, and participate in the wholeness of creation.

 The Soul stands up inside the person and says, “Now.”